Annie Belle Weaver Special Collections

 On the Ground Floor you will see the Tom Murphy office re-creation in the atrium space along with local exhibits.
 The Special Collections is located on the opposite side of the elevators from Murphy's office.
 This section of the library also houses the Center for Public History, the Murphy Center for Public Service, and Georgia's Political Heritage Program.

-(Photo: The 1907 Administration Building on Front Campus Drive after a rare snow in Carrollton, circa 1970.
-Vice President of University Advancement, UA-0004.)
+Photo Credit: The 1907 Administration Building on Front Campus Drive after a rare snow in Carrollton, circa 1970.
+Publications and Printing Photos, UA-0004-0301.